LeemanGeophysicalLLC/knowledgebase/docs/Spring_Slider_Earthquake_Machine/spring_slider_earthquake_machine.md

 #### Using a Terminal Program
 Data may also be recorded using any serial terminal program you like such as RealTerm, CoolTerm, and more.
 Simply connect to the apparatus using the serial parameters outlined above and utilize the software’s recording features.
-Here we outline the process for using CoolTerm, freely available from [https://freeware.the-meiers.org/](https://freeware.the-meiers.org/)
+Here we outline the process for using CoolTerm, freely available from <a href="https://freeware.the-meiers.org/" target="_blank" rel="noopener noreferrer">https://freeware.the-meiers.org/</a>

 * Start the CoolTerm program.
 * Click the **Options** button and in the Port selection and find the serial